 Whether you have written a book or an article, the editor makes changes to your manuscript based on her or his language and experience skills not just the principles of grammar and punctuation.
 An expert editor constantly keeps in mind the target audience, the writer’s intention and the writer’s voice.
 Developmental editing, too Known as content editing, improves the structure of your manuscript.
-The editor can rewrite passages and precede paragraphs.
+The copy editors can rewrite passages and precede paragraphs.
 In nonfiction, the edit covers logic, content development and the development of this work as a whole, from the introduction to the main body as well as the summary.
 In fiction, it assesses the storyline, character development, logic, storyline and battle; the start, middle and resolution; and the balance of story, dialogue and action.
 The editor queries the writer and advises him to rewrite sections wherever necessary.

 blog copyright, refines the language and also checks the syntax sentence structure of your job.
 It eliminates wordiness; checks using metaphor and simile; also operates together with the active and passive modes.
 Sentences and paragraphs may be revised, rewritten or combined, though big organizational changes are more often part of a developmental edit.
 A substantive editor turns a writer with a fantastic idea into a fantastic writer or expert author.
 Standard editing, too Called copyediting, corrects errors of grammar, punctuation and spelling.